Adulting 101: The Ultimate Playbook for Thriving in Your 20s and 30s

 Reset a circuit breaker

-Cook simple meals
+Cook a few staple meals

 Wash and fold clothes properly